 return classifier(query).output.strip().lower()

-The classifier's accuracy doesn't need to be perfect.
-Even a 70% accurate router on a workload with 60% simple, 30% standard, 10% complex queries delivers an order-of-magnitude average cost reduction over a "Sonnet for everything" baseline.
+The classifier does not need to be perfect.
+Even a 70 percent accurate router on a workload with 60 percent simple, 30 percent standard, 10 percent complex queries delivers an order-of-magnitude cost reduction over a Sonnet-for-everything baseline.
+Good enough is the engineering target, not perfect.

 Mapping classifier output to model and parameters: